-Inflation of retrospective costs should use the Consumer Price Index for health.(23) A worked example is included in Appendix 3.
-If transferring costs from another currency, the inflation should be calculated using the Consumer Price Index for the local currency prior to conversion to euro using Purchasing Power Parity indices (see Appendix 4 for an example).(24)
+Inflation of retrospective costs should use the Consumer Price Index (CPI) for health.(15) A worked example is included in Appendix 3.
+If transferring costs from another currency, the inflation should be calculated using the CPI for the local currency prior to conversion to euro using Purchasing Power Parity indices (see Appendices 3 and 4 for examples).(16)

 Technology costs in the assessment should reflect their cost to the HSE.
 The source of cost data must be reported with the details of what is included in the estimate.
 Data should be the most recently available, with the cost year specified.
-Costs based on average resource use (e.g., average dose for average duration of time) should be included annually for the timeframe of the BIA for new and existing technologies.
+Costs based on average resource use (for example, average dose for average duration of time) should be included annually for the time frame of the BIA for new and existing technologies.
 The cost of a new technology should be the most up to date at the time of the BIA submission.
-It should be consistent with that used in the economic analysis (if conducted) and should reflect the maximum intended reimbursement price sought.
+It should be consistent with that used in the economic evaluation (if conducted).

 Care should be taken to include the disaggregated prices, margins and fees relevant to the scenario being evaluated.
-For example, drug cost estimates should reflect mandatory rebates from pharmaceutical manufacturers and importers.
-These costs may vary with changing pharmaceutical policy.
-A detailed guide for including drug costs in economic evaluations is available from the National Centre for Pharmacoeconomics.(25) In order to ensure that the evaluation is relevant to decision making, it may in certain circumstances be appropriate to take into account discounted prices in order to reflect the true cost to the HSE.
+For example, drug cost estimates should reflect mandatory rebates from drug manufacturers and importers.
+These costs may vary Page 31 of 61 with changing drug policy.
+A detailed guide for including drug costs in economic evaluations is available from the National Centre for Pharmacoeconomics (NCPE).(17) In order to ensure that the evaluation is relevant to decision-making, it may in certain circumstances be appropriate to take into account discounted prices in order to reflect the true cost to the HSE.
 The use of price reductions for the HSE should only be used if these are consistently available throughout the HSE and are known to be guaranteed for the time specified.

 In general, the public list price paid for a drug or device should be used in the reference case analysis.
-Prices for drugs supplied through the community drugs schemes are listed in the reimbursement files of the HSE Primary Care Reimbursement Service (PCRS) which is updated monthly.(26) For new drugs, a system of external reference pricing is used by the Government based on a currency-adjusted average price to the wholesaler in nine EU Member States.
-In the absence of a published list price, the price submitted by a manufacturer for a technology may be used, provided this price would apply throughout the HSE.
+Prices for drugs supplied through the community drugs schemes are listed in the reimbursement files of the HSE Primary Care Reimbursement Service (PCRS) which is updated monthly.(18) For new drugs, a system of external reference pricing is used by the Government based on a currency-adjusted average price to the wholesaler in nine European Union Member States.
+In the absence of a published list price, the price submitted by a health technology developer for a technology may be used, provided this price would apply throughout the HSE.
+If neither a published list price nor a confidential price is available, the process by which the estimated price was obtained should be clearly explained and justified.
+Where limited price data are available, sensitivity analysis should be used to adequately explore uncertainty in technology prices.
 The drug cost used in the reference case should reflect that of the product, formulation and pack size that gives the lowest cost, provided that this represents a realistic choice for use in clinical practice.
-Drug administration costs, the cost of drug wastage (e.g., from injection vials or from patient non-compliance), and the cost of therapeutic drug monitoring should be itemised and included where appropriate.
+Drug administration costs, the cost of drug wastage (for example, from injection vials or from patient non-compliance), and the cost of therapeutic drug monitoring should be itemised and included where appropriate.